-A big part of planning ahead is to learn as much as you can about your destination, including its telecommunications capacity.
-How’s the availability of Internet there?
+A big part of planning ahead is to learn as much as you can about your destination, including its telecommunications capacity and the ins and outs of using your phone abroad.
+How’s the availability of the internet there?
 Does the location offer free public Wi-Fi?
 Staying connected via the World Wide Web will be a breeze in Europe and Asia, as Tech Radar reports how they offer the best Internet in the world.
 On the other hand, communication might be a challenge in other more remote locations where telecommunications infrastructure is likely not up to par with that of more developed nations.

-It is also at this stage, before you leave, that you should download a map of the place you are going to in case you need it for reference.
+It is also at this stage, before you leave, that you should download a map of the place you are going to in case using your phone abroad isn’t possible.
 Thankfully, you can do this on Google Maps, as long as you have it installed on your mobile device.
 Just follow these steps.